Types of Agate With Photos

 Onyx Types of Agate With Photos

-Onyx-Agate from Minas Geraís, Brasil.
+Onyx-Agate from Minas Geraís, Brazil.

 Collection:Technical University Kosice.